yandex-cloud/terraform-provider-yandex/templates/dataproc_cluster/d_dataproc_cluster.md

 # {{.Name}} ({{.Type}})

-Get information about a Yandex Data Proc cluster.
+Get information about a Yandex Data Processing cluster.
 For more information, see [the official documentation](https://cloud.yandex.com/docs/data-proc/).

 ## Example usage